5ucur/oilape/README.md

   - Autoredirects from a Fandom Minecraft wiki page, to a minecraft.wiki one.
 The Fandom page will still technically be visited.
   - Useful if you misclick or are linked to a Fandom page.
 - **[OldRedditJustThePost](/Scripts/OldRedditJustThePost.js)**
   - Adds a button to write the title and content of a Reddit post (old reddit only) to a blank page.
-A single image post will retain its image; a gallery post will retain the currently visible image, or the gallery itself if currently visible, but it will not be interactive.
-The current URL is kept, meaning that to go back to normal view, you reload the page.
+  - A single image post will retain its image.
+  - A gallery post will retain the currently visible image, or the gallery itself if currently visible, but it will not be interactive.
+  - The current URL is kept, meaning that to go back to normal view, you reload the page.
   - Useful for reading a larger post as the text can take up the whole page's width.
 The text is also larger.
 - **[YouTubeCustomSpeed](/Scripts/YouTubeCustomSpeed.js)**
   - Adds a button to YouTube, which adds a custom speed slider (1-5 range, 0.1 increments).